verge-io/docs/docs/product-guide/devpass-overview.md

 ## Resource Rules

-Rules provide filter criteria to specify the devices to include in a resource group.
+Rules define filter criteria to specify devices to include in a resource group.
 Each rule can filter available devices based on a combination of attributes such as device name, vendor, slot, serial number; available fields will vary depending on the particular resource type (PCI, USB, SR-IOV NIC or NVIDIA vGPU).
 Generally, it is easiest to allow the system to auto-generate rules by selecting a device for passthrough.
 Instructions for auto-generating resource rules (per type) are included in the page links provided below.

 ## Types of Device Passthrough